The Official Soho London Directory

 Old Compton Street

-Old Compton Street is one of the most iconic streets in Soho, London.
-Dating back to the 17th century, the street was named after Henry Compton, Bishop of London, who played a key role in rebuilding churches after the Great Fire.
-Over time, it became known as a centre for free thinkers, creatives, and performers.
-By the 20th century, it had become a safe space for the LGBTQ+ community and remains at the heart of London’s gay culture today.
+Old Compton Street is one of the best known streets in Soho.
+It dates to the 17th century and was named after Henry Compton, Bishop of London, who helped rebuild churches after the Great Fire.
+Over time it became a magnet for free thinkers, creatives and performers.
+By the 20th century it was a safe space for the LGBTQ+ community, and it sits at the heart of London's gay culture to this day.

-Today, the street is home to a mix of theatres, independent cafés, bakeries, and long-standing bars.
-The Prince Edward Theatre, just around the corner, draws visitors from across the country.
-Flat White, one of London’s most recognised coffee spots, helped shape the city's love for third-wave coffee.
-You'll also find Ronnie Scott’s Jazz Club nearby, though technically on Frith Street, its presence adds cultural weight to the surrounding area.
+The street runs on theatres, independent cafes, bakeries and long-standing bars.
+The Prince Edward Theatre, just around the corner, brings in visitors from across the country.
+Flat White, one of London's most recognised coffee spots, helped shape the city's taste for third-wave coffee.
+Ronnie Scott's Jazz Club is technically on Frith Street, but its presence carries over here all the same.

 The Soho GazetteDelivered weekly to your inboxJoin 12,000+ Soho insiders